How to Choose Table Tennis Blades & Rubbers:

 Before we dive into specific pairings, keep these three golden rules in mind:

-- Enhance: If you love mid-distance looping and power, choose a carbon blade to make your strength even stronger.
+- Enhance: Love mid-distance power?
+Choose carbon to make your strength even stronger.

-- Compensate: If you struggle with control in short-game play, choose a 5-ply wood blade to fix your weakness.
+- Compensate: Struggle with short-game control?
+Choose a 5-ply wood blade to fix your weakness.

 II.
 The 3 Pillars of Equipment Selection